Mason Community Arts Academy

 Read More

-Matt McCoy teaches elementary music and choirs at the Emerson School in Ann Arbor, Michigan.
-Prior to his time at Emerson, Mr. McCoy worked in various educational contexts including public and independent schools, children’s choir organizations, and universities in both the Mid-Atlantic and Midwest regions of the United States.
-As a clinician specializing in process-based teaching, Mr. McCoy is a frequent presenter at AOSA National Conferences and at local chapters around the United States.
+Matt McCoy teaches elementary music and choir at the Emerson School in Ann Arbor, Michigan.
+Prior to his time at Emerson, Matt taught in various educational institutions and programs including public and independent schools, children’s choir organizations, and universities in both the Mid-Atlantic and Midwest regions of the United States.
+As a clinician specializing in process-based teaching, he has been a clinician at American Orff-Schulwerk Association National Conferences and local chapter meetings across the country.

 Ginger Albertson